This post was originally published in November 2022.

 Today, the amount of graffiti you can find in this area is very minimal.

 I recommend going on different days so you can get a feel for the neighborhood.
 If you want to take your experience up a notch, I encourage you to sit on the bank and take in your surroundings.
-Some people go as far as walking right next to the water, where there’s a narrow flat surface, but if you do, make sure to bring comfortable, sturdy shoes!
+Some people go as far as walking right next to the water, where there’s a narrow flat surface, but if you do, make sure to bring sturdy shoes!
 Also, stick to the areas that are in front of the restaurants.
-The LA River is long and some stretches are very isolated, but no matter where you go, you’ll see cyclists.
+The LA River is miles-long with very isolated stretches.

-The bike path is a shared pedestrian path.
-It is very narrow, so give them space when they pass you by.
+Frogtown’s bike path is a shared pedestrian path.
+It is very narrow, so give joggers and cyclist space when they pass you by.
 If you hear the sound of a bike behind you, stick to the shoulder.

-I found out about the Jardin del Rio Community Garden on Instagram and thought it was open to the public.
+One of Frogtown’s mainstays is the Jardin del Rio Community Garden, which I found on Instagram and thought it was open to the public.
 When I arrived, I saw that the gate was locked.
-As I was perusing the area, I talked to Angela, who was taking out the trash, to gather more information about this place.
+As I was perusing the area, I talked to Angela, who was taking out the trash in the house next door.

 Originally from Jalisco, Mexico, Angela moved to Frogtown in 1999 with her then two young daughters.
 She said that the Jardin is actually a community garden.
 Every year, you pay $20 and you have your own space to grow fruit and vegetables.

-I asked her what the primary ethnic group was in Frogtown back in the late 90s and early 2000s.
-She said elderly Asians.
-Indeed, when I walk around the neighborhood, elderly Asians are still a common sight.
+Angela said that the primary ethnic group in Frogtown back in the late 90s and early 2000s was elderly Asians, which are still around today.

-She said that Latinos started to move in much later, but not that many.
+She also explained that Latinos started to move in much later, but not in droves.
 Asians were the most predominant group in those years.
-“Now white Americans are starting to move in”, she said,
+“Now white Americans are starting to move in”, she said.

-Angela liked the fact that the neighborhood was gentrifying because it brought new businesses and that she loved Frogtown because of its tranquility.
-She and her daughters often walk along the bike path, stop at La Colombe for coffee and then go to Just What I Kneaded for a good breakfast.
+Angela likes the fact that the neighborhood is gentrifying because it was bringing new businesses.
+She and her daughters often walk along the LA River path, stop at La Colombe for coffee and then go to Just What I Kneaded for a hearty breakfast.
 “It’s so good!” she said.

-I brought up the fact that this area of LA used to be crime-ridden.
+But what about the crime-ridden days?
 She said, “that was in the other area, the park area around Marsh Street.
-Where we are it’s the church area, which wasn’t bad at all, but the other area, yes.”
+Where we are it’s the church area, which wasn’t bad at all, but the other area?
+Yes!”

-On another day, just a few steps from the popular cafe Just What I Kneaded, I spoke to Ebelia.
+On another day, just a few feet away from the popular vegan cafe Just What I Kneaded, I spoke to Ebelia.
 Also from Jalisco, Ebelia, just like Angela, moved to Frogtown in 1999.
 Her daughters were born and raised in Frogtown.
 On the weekends, Ebelia puts all her plants on display for sale in front of her house on Blake Avenue.
-She also liked that the neighborhood was gentrifying and that the tranquility was a huge draw for her as well.
-She said that before, once the sun set, there was a fear of going outside because of the crime, but today, that has changed.
+She also liked that the neighborhood was gentrifying and the tranquility, which was a huge draw for her as well.
+She said that before, once the sun set, there was a fear of going outside because of the crime, but today, that is a remnant of a distant past.

 Taylor Yard Bridge

 This bridge, which connects Elysian Valley and Cypress Park, was completed in 2022.
-If you want to go to the bridge but you don’t want to walk for too long, the cross streets are Riverside and Riverdale Avenue.
-Riverdale Avenue is a dead-end street.
-Just park your car and once you access the LA River bike path, you’ll see the bridge on your left side.
+If you want to go but you don’t want to walk for too long, the cross streets are Riverside and Riverdale Avenue.
+Riverdale Avenue is a dead-end street, so just park your car nearby.
+Once you access the LA River path, you’ll see the bridge on your left side.

 When I first discovered Frogtown, the bridge was still under construction.
-It’s fascinating to see the development this area has undergone.
+It’s fascinating to see the development this area has undergone in such short amount of time.
 When the bridge was finalized, LA’s Mayor Eric Garcetti said: “The opening of the Taylor Yard Bridge is an important milestone in our work to give Angelenos more access to this iconic waterway, as well as new places to safely walk, bike, and enjoy green spaces.”

 January 2021